Service + Area

 • Excavation scope sequencing planned around access, readiness, and the next structural or concrete dependency.

-• This tier 6 line is coordinated in Pea Ridge with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Pea Ridge with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 • Excavation in Pea Ridge is often planned alongside Site Preparation, Dirtwork, and Retaining Walls when scope boundaries, sequencing, or handoffs overlap.